 Use Two Hands for Stability

-Whether we’re shooting in portrait or landscape mode, we like to hold the iPhone in both hands and release the shutter with our right thumb.
-This minimizes camera shake in lower light.
+Whether we’re shooting in portrait or landscape mode...we're always shooting with HDR on (or high dynamic range).
+It's a feature that allows the capture of greater detail in highlights and shadows.
+The iPhone automatically blends the best parts of three photos taken quickly at different exposures—one at normal exposure, then one each of the brightest and darkest parts of the composition.
+The result is a single photo with better color and detail.
+This feature requires some stability.
+We like to hold the iPhone in both hands and release the shutter with our right thumb.
+This minimizes camera shake for the three photos taken in quick succession.
 To further minimize camera shake, breath out gently and press the shutter at the end of your exhale.

 Be Aware of Moments